 Activity

-#1498 · Dennis HackethalOP, 11 days agoI think you run into circular dependence if you exhaustively try to account for brain function by information processing.
+#1498 · Dennis HackethalOP, about 1 month agoI think you run into circular dependence if you exhaustively try to account for brain function by information processing.
 Even Claude Shannon’s definition of information depends on a «mind/perspective» defining a range of possible states.
 The world devoid of any perspective would have infinite states and systems depending on how you «view the world».
 An example I have previously given is the flickering flags computation in the tv show (books) The Three-Body Problem.
 This computation depends on a mind defining states and logical relations.

 I think you run into circular dependence if you exhaustively try to account for brain function by information processing.